ayansk11/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-SEMESTER-6 MINI PROJECT BASED ON MACHINE LEARNING
+SEMESTER VI MINI PROJECT BASED ON MACHINE LEARNING

 Welcome to the Movie Recommendation System!
 This system is designed to recommend movies to users based on their preferences and movie ratings.